Silvio Pettirossi International Airport

-Silvio Pettirossi International Airport (IATA: ASU, ICAO: SGAS) is an international airport in Luque, Paraguay, which serves Paraguay's capital city, Asunción, and indirectly serves the nearby city of Clorinda, Formosa in Argentina.
-The airport is named after Paraguayan aviator Silvio Pettirossi.
+Silvio Pettirossi International Airport (IATA: ASU, ICAO: SGAS) is an international airport in Luque, Paraguay, which serves Paraguay's capital city, Asunción, and indirectly serves the nearby city of Clorinda, Formosa, in Argentina.
+The airport is named after Paraguayan aviator Silvio Pettirossi (1887–1916).
 Between 1980 and 1989, it was known as President Stroessner International Airport, after the former head of state, Alfredo Stroessner.
-Pettirossi handled 1.24 million passengers in 2019, making it the busiest airport in the country.

 It is the main international hub for LATAM Paraguay and Paranair.

 Some of its facilities are shared with the Ñu-Guazú Air Force Base of the Paraguayan Air Force.

 History

 The airport was inaugurated on 11 June 1938.
 The airport's runway was constructed in the 1960s, and was resurfaced in 1985.

 Spanish airline Iberia provided direct flights to Asunción from Madrid from around 1968 until the mid-1990s.
 Lufthansa flew once a week from Frankfurt to Asunción from 1971 to 1980, with DC-10 service starting in 1974.
 For both airlines, the flights included multiple stops in destinations throughout South America.
-Also, between early 90s and 1996, Lineas Aereas Paraguayas flew nonstop to Frankfurt with its DC-10.
+Also, between the early 1990s and 1996, Lineas Aereas Paraguayas flew nonstop to Frankfurt with its DC-10.